 Melanie Smalling Krauchunas

 Mother of Seven, Homeschooler, and Former Evangelist

 Ms. Krauchunas is steadfast in her commitment to the well-being and advancement of her family of nine and the nation.
 As the spouse of a former military officer and formerly a devout Christian, Ms. Krauchunas unconditionally supported her family through nearly a dozen moves, and two deployments, and attended to all the educational needs of her seven children through homeschooling.
 To build character, cultivate empathy, and install faith among her children, she used a combination of religion and literature-based learning to develop acumen, citizenship, and initiative.
 Her eldest children have achieved much success, including degrees in Architecture, Mathematics, and Education (tentative graduation May 2025).
 In November 2021, Ms. Krauchunas’ son, Caleb, was killed in a motorcycle accident on his way home from college classes.
 Caleb was a proud member of the Army’s Reserve Officers’ Training Course for two years and looked forward to serving his country, like his father.
 With a curious mind, exceptional mathematical talents, and an avid baseball athlete, Caleb looked forward to making a difference in the world and becoming a devoted family husband and father, thus emulating his own mother’s dedication.
-The University of Texas at San Antonio is establishing the Caleb Scott Krauchunas Memorial Endowed Scholarship in Mathematics has been established in his honor.
+The University of Texas at San Antonio established the Caleb Scott Krauchunas Memorial Endowed Scholarship in Mathematics has been established in his honor.
 His death has irrevocably impacted the close-knit Krauchunas family.
-Melanie Smalling: You’re so good!

 Matt Longjohn, MD, MPH

 Assistant Professor, Department of Family and Community Medicine, Western Michigan University Homer Stryker M.D.
 School of Medicine